hudsonjychen/procellar/documentation/getting-started.md

 You can now start defining your own processes to populate the list!

 ### Creating and Defining a Process
-Click the **Add New** button in the bottom right corner to open the **Rule Editor**.
+Click the **Add New** button in the bottom right corner to open the **Process Editor**.
 Begin by entering a process name and rule name.
 Use clear and meaningful names—especially for the process name, as it will be embedded in the data and used for subsequent analysis.

 ![Basic Process Editor](./images/basic-process-editor.png)